JuliaDynamics/RecurrenceAnalysis.jl/README.md

 ```
 The AMI functions estimate the marginal and joint entropies of the original and delayed signals using histograms of their values.
 A third argument of the `ami` function can be used to tell how many bins those histograms must have.
 That argument must be either an integer, or one of the strings `"Sturges"` or `"FD"` (Freeman-Diaconis criterion).
 Sturges' criterion is used by default.

-The GMI functions use recurrence matrices to estimate Rényi entropies (cf. [Marwan et al, *Phys Rep*:2007](http://www.recurrence-plot.tk/marwan_PhysRep2007.pdf)).
+The GMI functions use recurrence matrices to estimate Rényi entropies (cf. [Marwan et al., *Phys Rep*:2007](http://www.recurrence-plot.tk/marwan_PhysRep2007.pdf)).
 In order to make the calculations more efficient, the options available for the basic functions are not available; the assumed settings are maximum norm and *no scaling* (because the scale would not be preserved for different delays); i.e. the time series should be normalised beforehand, or use a threshold referred to the absolute values of the time series.

 **Functions to estimate the optimal embedding dimensions for a time series:**